Wren00/create-an-orc/README.md

 - A randomised name which has been built out of syllables provided in a JSON file.
 - A randomised description created via prompts to Open AI.
 The prompts should have randomised values each time it is sent through to the AI.
 The AI generates the description which will be sent back and displayed.
-- Randomised Stats for the character
+- Randomised Stats for the character.
 ### Should have
 - User accounts where a user can save instances of characters that they wish to keep record of.
 - Rate limiting to prevent an overload of AI requests.